-Spinel Buying And The 4 Cs
+Spinel Buying and the Four Cs

-Although red and blue colored spinels command the highest prices, clarity and carat can also have a significant effect on value.
+Although red and blue colored spinels command the highest prices, clarity and carat weight can also have a significant effect on value.
 Myanmar (“Burmese”) provenance always adds value.

 In the GIA color grading system, color consists of three qualities: hue, tone, and saturation.
 The basic hues are red, orange, yellow, green, blue, violet, and purple.
 Tone refers to a color’s relative lightness, from colorless (0) to black (10).
 Saturation refers to a color’s intensity, from grayish or brownish (1) to vivid (6).
 The dominant hue is capitalized.
 Other hues present are not capitalized and may be further described as “sl” for slightly and “st” for strongly.